Aliases for GPR68 Gene

 GeneCards Summary for GPR68 Gene

 GPR68 (G Protein-Coupled Receptor 68) is a Protein Coding gene.
 Diseases associated with GPR68 include Amelogenesis Imperfecta, Hypomaturation Type, Iia6 and Amelogenesis Imperfecta.
-Among its related pathways are Peptide ligand-binding receptors and Osteoclast Signaling.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is GPR4.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
+An important paralog of this gene is LPAR5.

 Proton-sensing receptor involved in pH homeostasis.
 May represents an osteoblastic pH sensor regulating cell-mediated responses to acidosis in bone.
 Mediates its action by association with G proteins that stimulates inositol phosphate (IP) production or Ca(2+) mobilization.
 The receptor is almost silent at pH 7.8 but fully activated at pH 6.8.
 Function also as a metastasis suppressor gene in prostate cancer (By similarity).